microsoft/intelligence-toolkit/app/workflows/generate_mock_data/README.md

 The schema is now complete and can be downloaded using the `Download complaint_records_[schema].json` button below the schema preview.
 Selecting the `Sample object` tab shows a minimal JSON object confirming to the schema.

-### Generating mock data
+### Generating mock records

-Navigate to the `Generate mock data` tab to generate a mock dataset conforming to the `Customer Complaints` schema.
+Navigate to the `Generate mock records` tab to generate a mock dataset conforming to the `Customer Complaints` schema.

 You will see that `Primary record array` has already been set to `complaint_records`, since this is the only array field in the schema.
 In the presence of multiple arrays, select the one that represents the primary record type whose records should be counted towards the `Total records to generate` target.